spearwolf/jab/README.md

     app.createEntity('foo').then(foo => {

         foo.plah().then(plah => {
-            // do someethig with service plah
+            // do something with service plah
         });

         console.log(foo.data);  // log json data

-        console.log(foo.bar);
+        console.log(foo.bar);  // this a Bar entity, which has a reference to foo, so foo.bar.foo === foo

     });